brandongregory/dndhelp/src/5e-build-guides/sling-builds.md

 ### Sharpshooter

 For most slinger characters, Sharpshooter is almost essential.
 The extended range on the weapon is nice, but the damage boost can be deadly.
 Rangers and especially Monks can boost their accuracy to negate the penalty imposed by Sharpshooter, making this an easy pick.
-As discussed above, though, Sharpshooter can be dangerous for Rogues, since you get all of your damage from a single attack and don’t want to miss.
+As discussed above, though, Sharpshooter can be dangerous for Rogues, since you get all your damage from a single attack and don’t want to miss.

 ### Crusher

-Being able to knock an enemy back 5 feet with a ranged weapon is a unique feature of sling combat.
-The bonus to Strength or Constitution isn’t especially important, but can be nice for rounding out an odd Constitution score.
-The effect applied on a critical hit can help not only you, but your entire party, although it’s not reliable as you have little control over whether you get a critical hit.
+Knocking an enemy back 5 feet with a ranged weapon is a unique feature of sling combat.
+The bonus to Strength or Constitution isn’t especially important but can be nice for rounding out an odd Constitution score.
+The effect applied on a critical hit can help your entire party, although it’s unreliable as you have little control over whether you get a critical hit.

 ### Skulker

-If you’re playing a character that relies on stealth (like a Rogue), this can be a life-saver.
-If you miss with your attack, rather than broadcast your exact position to every enemy in the area, you’ll simply alert them that danger is near, but they won’t know where you are.
-Being able to hide while lightly obscured, such as in the rain or in dim light, greatly helps with stealth.
+This feat can be a lifesaver if you’re playing a character that relies on stealth (like a Rogue).
+If you miss your attack, rather than broadcast your exact position to every enemy in the area, you’ll simply alert them that danger is near, but they won’t understand where you are.
+Being able to hide while lightly obscured, such as in rain or dim light, greatly helps with stealth.
 The bonus to Perception in dim light can be great for any character, but especially races without darkvision.

 ### Lucky